Committee assignments: Evaluation, Academic and Student Affairs

 Term expires: Dec.
 31, 2023

-Regarding his volunteer work civic engagement, Dr. Easley is currently serves as Board President of the National College Attainment Network, a member of the Ganas Network Advisory Board, a member and Secretary of the Colorado State University System Board of Governors, a member of Denver Mayor Michael Hancock’s Education Compact, a board member for the Colorado Education Initiative, a board member for School Board Partners, and a member of the Colorado Department of Education Equity Champions Coalition.
-Previously, he served as President and Secretary of the DPS Board of Education, a member of the Denver School of Science and Technology Public Charter School Board, a member of Roots Public Charter School Founding Board, a member of the Community College of Denver Advisory Council, a member of the Colorado School of Public Health Advisory Council, and a member of the Advisory Board for Strada’s Center for Education Consumer Value, and a member of Colorado Latinos for Education Reform.
-He is a member of the Aspen Institute Pahara Cohort 19, a past member of Colorado Governor John Hickenlooper’s Education Leadership Council and the National Advisory Council for Texas Guaranteed Inc. (the third largest student loan guarantee organization in the United States at the time) and previously co-chaired the Denver Metropolitan Chamber of Commerce Education Committee.
+Dr. Easley currently serves as past board president for the National College Attainment Network, a member of the Ganas Network Advisory Board, a member and Secretary of the Colorado State University System Board of Governors, and a board member and treasurer for School Board Partners.
+Previously, he served a member of the Denver School of Science and Technology Public Charter School Board, a founding board member of Roots Public Charter School, a member of the Community College of Denver Advisory Council, a member of the Colorado School of Public Health Advisory Council, and a member of the Advisory Board of Strada’s Center for Education Consumer Value.
+He a proud, and active, alum of the Pahara Institute Cohort 19.

-He has extensive experience helping public school students realize their dream of a college education and securing grant funding to sustain student programs.
+Dr. Easley has extensive experience helping public school students realize their dream of a college education and securing grant funding to initiate and/or sustain education equity programs.
 His master’s and doctorate focused on how higher education can better support the academic success and college completion of Black and Latinx students.
 He has worked at the state, national and international levels to create opportunities for first-generation, low-income, and ethnic minority students.